Board Of Directors

 In 2005, Steve and his wife Sol directly worked with the AIDS Care and Treament (ACT) project in Addis Ababa, Ethiopia, under the direction of Andy and Bev Warren.
 The life-changing experience with this project served as a catalyst to establish the Addis Clinic in 2011.

-Jonathan Cahill is a principal founder of the Addis Clinic and currently serves as its Chief Operating Officer and a member of the Board of Directors.
+Jonathan Cahill is a principal founder of the Addis Clinic and currently serves as the Vice President of the Board of Directors.

 Jon is a PhD candidate in Theological Ethics at Boston College.
 Before starting theological studies, Jon worked 10 years in the field of engineering, most recently as a process engineer for Separation Technologies, Inc. where he worked as a project manager implementing plant upgrades and process improvements.
 Previous to this position he was an Environmental Engineer at L’Oreal USA where he oversaw the plant environmental management systems and was responsible for legal compliance.
 Prior to these engineering positions he spent a year with a NGO in Kazakhstan leading a team that partnered with a local organization providing development opportunities for university students.
 Jon oversees the administrative and operational aspects of the Addis Clinic.
 Jon holds a degree in chemical engineering from Rutgers University and a master’s in ethics from Gordon-Conwell Theological Seminary.